What is funded early education?

-Childcare providers may be able to allow parents to “Stretch” their child’s 15 hour entitlement by taking fewer free hours a week, over more than 38 weeks of the year.
+Childcare providers may be able to allow parents to 'Stretch' their child’s 15 or 30 hour entitlement by taking fewer free hours a week, over more than 38 weeks of the year.

-Not all settings are in a position to be able to offer this to parents due to staffing structure, availability of places, and restrictions on the use of their premises.
+Not all childcare providers are able to offer this to parents due to staffing structure, availability of places, and restrictions on the use of their premises.

 Parents must contact their setting directly to ask whether they are able to allow you to do this.

-Can I split the funded early education between two settings?
+Can I split the funded early education between two providers?

 For further information: